LeslieLopez25/react-recipe-app/README.md

 <p>This Recipe App is a fullstack project.
 It allows users to view, add, and manage their favorite recipes.
 It was built using React for the frontend, Node.js with Prisma for the backend using a Postgres database.</p>

+<p>This project was built following the tutorial of
+Chris Blakely.
+Somethings have been changed from the original tutorial such as my project using Tembo to host my database from the one he uses and getting my fullstack project to be deployed as the tutorial doesn't cover how to deploy the project.</p>

 <h2>Getting Started</h2>

 <h3>Prerequisites:</h3>